 We all can relate to Bishop Fred from Caddyshack, where he's having the round of his life and on the precipice of breaking the course record in severe thunderstorms.
 We've all been there where we feel we need to finish the hole, but let me assure you it's an ill advised decision that can end much like it did for Bishop Fred in Caddyshack.
 On average 54 people every year are killed by lightning strikes, and as one might guess the majority of these strikes occur during the summer months when people are outside enjoying the warmer temperatures.
 Lightning strikes cause more deaths annually than tornadoes and hurricanes in the United States, a statistic that certainly caught me off guard (As of research conducted in 2001).
 Overall there are 25 million cloud-to-ground lightning strikes annually in the United States, so it's very important that proper safety measures be taken to prevent potential accidents.

-A retrospective photo depicting the path the lightning traveled after
+A retrospective photo depicting the path the lightning traveled after striking the green.

 The Golf Course Industry has really made a concerted effort to stress and implement safety measures for not only golfers but for golf course employees.
 Lightning detection systems are currently the status quo for golf courses around the world.
 Technology has advanced (and continues to advance) to allow each course to customize their system, allowing them to dictate the radius at which the lighting detection horn sends out their signal to alert golfers to impending thunderstorms.
 For instance the lightning detection system at Willow Ridge is set to sound the horns when lighting strikes within a 0-5 mile radius.
 Thus it's critically important to immediately stop playing and seek shelter, preferably at the club house.